jaywarfield/codepattern-multitier-vpc/README.md

 1. On **Schematics** main page in IBM Cloud menu:

-a.
-Select Workspaces
+- Select Workspaces
-b.
-Select Create a workspace
+- Select Create a workspace
-c.
-Enter a name for your workspace
+- Enter a name for your workspace
-d.
-Select Create to create your workspace
+- Select Create to create your workspace

 2. On **Settings** page in your workspace:

-a.
-Enter the URL of this example in the Github repository
+- Enter the URL of this example in the Github repository
-b.
-Select the Terraform version: Terraform 0.14
+- Select the Terraform version: Terraform 0.14
-c.
-Select **Save template information**
+- Select **Save template information**
-d.
-In the **Input variables** section, review the default input variables and provide alternatives if desired - the only mandatory parameter is the name given to the SSH key that you uploaded to your IBM Cloud account
+- In the **Input variables** section, review the default input variables and provide alternatives if desired - the only mandatory parameter is the name given to the SSH key that you uploaded to your IBM Cloud account
 - Select **Save changes**

 ### Inventory

 1. On **Schematics** main page in IBM Cloud menu:

-a.
-Select **Inventories**
+- Select **Inventories**
-b.
-Select **Create Inventory**
+- Select **Create Inventory**
-c.
-Enter a name for your inventory
+- Enter a name for your inventory
-d.
-Select **Define manually**
+- Select **Define manually**
-e.
-Enter the following:
+- Enter the following:

 [webapptier]
 172.21.0.4
 172.21.8.4